Ashmil-Kurikkal/ollama-api-integrated-python-bot/README.md

 __*ALL THANKS TO OLLAMA API*__

 This is intended to be a highschool kid python project that aims at a chatbot with face unlock, speech recognition with google's engine, text-to-speech responses and much more.
-The aim was to simply kill time, and I'm pretty much confident that I peaked at it, I mean...at killing time.
+The aim was to simply kill time, and I'm pretty much confident that I peaked at it, I mean...at killing time. *Only the python script available at the moment.*

 __System Requirements__ :